 Jennifer Leigh Selig, Ph.D., has been in the classroom as either a student or a teacher (and often both at the same time) ever since she was five years old, and considers herself vocationally blessed.
 In addition to teaching, she is now devoting herself more fully to following her vocational bliss as a writer.
-Her forthcoming book, Deep Creativity: Reflections on the Intersection of Life, Art, and Soul (Shambhala Publications) co-written with Deborah Anne Quibell and Dennis Patrick Slattery, explores fifteen meditations on the concept of “deep creativity,” which they define as a natural propensity of the soul, and which Jennifer will bring to the subject of “deep vocation” as well.
+Her latest book, Deep Creativity: Seven Ways to Spark Your Creative Spirit (Shambhala Publications) co-written with Deborah Anne Quibell and Dennis Patrick Slattery, explores fifteen meditations on the concept of “deep creativity,” which they define as a natural propensity of the soul, and which Jennifer will bring to the subject of “deep vocation” as well.
 Jennifer has been teaching and lecturing on vocation in institutional and international venues for the last twelve years of her career.
 Jennifer’s many other books, writings, and public talks can be found on her website, www.jenniferleighselig.com.

 Christine Downing Ph.D., is a core faculty member in the Mythological Studies Department, she has made extensive scholarly contributions to the fields of Religious Studies, Mythology, and Gender Studies.
 She is Professor Emeritus in Religious Studies from San Diego State University where she taught for almost twenty years.
 She has also taught concurrently at the San Diego campus of the California School of Professional Psychology, and at the C.G.
 Jung Institute in Zurich.
 She lectures frequently to Jungian groups both here and abroad.
 Her undergraduate degree is in literature is from Swarthmore College, while her Ph.D. in Religion and Culture is from Drew University.